-She was a Winston Churchill Fellow in 2010-11, travelling to the USA, Canada and India.
-She published her research as an InsideOut report, Collaborative Working, for the Institute for Government, where she was a Whitehall Fellow in 2011.
-She holds a Masters in the international law of armed conflict and international criminal justice from Nottingham University (LLM with Distinction), and her first degree was at the University of Cambridge, in English.
+She took a career break from 2010 to 2011, in part to spend more time with her two young children.
+During this period, she was also a Winston Churchill Fellow, travelling to the USA, Canada and India.
+She published her findings as an InsideOut report, Collaborative Working, for the Institute for Government, where she was a Whitehall Fellow in 2011.

 Between 1999 and 2017 Emily was a trustee of the Joseph Rowntree Charitable Trust, including a stint as vice-chair.
 She is a member of the Religious Society of Friends (Quakers) in Britain.

 Emily holds a Masters in the international law of armed conflict and international criminal justice from the University of Nottingham, and a degree in English from the University of Cambridge.